 Interviewed on The Breakfast Club radio show in NYC, Harris called for more research into marijuana’s effect on developing brains, and into measuring impairment of drivers using cannabis.

 Harris said she smoked joints (not blunts) when she was in college, while listening to music by marijuana-lover Snoop Dogg and Tupac Shakur.
-(Except that those two didn’t start recording until after she graduated from law school.)
+(Except that those two didn’t start recording until after she graduated from law school.
+It was unclear which question she was answering.)
 “Do you remember the high?” she was asked.
 “I do,” she replied.
 Asked if she might start smoking again, she said, “I think it gives a lot of people joy, and we need more joy in the world.”

 HOW HARRIS HAS EVOLVED ON CANNABIS